mahmoud-moursy/Shrimp3/README.md

 #### `hello_world()`
 Equivalent to `println("Hello world!")`, but uses less characters.
 Extremely practical and fundamental to the design of the language.

+In all seriousness though, this was just used for debugging purposes, and was the first ever Shrimp3 standard library function.

 #### `eq({value}(2+))`
 Checks if all the values specified are equal.
 Must specify at least two values.